• Published May 17, 2024

 When employees have a sense of wellbeing, they’re more engaged and creative.
 They also have higher job satisfaction and productivity levels, studies show.

-And the importance of wellbeing and leadership is clear: “As a leader, it’s your duty to take care of others and to create an environment where others can be well,” says Dr. Paige Graham, who’s been an executive coach and facilitator for more than 20 years and is leading CCL’s work to create client solutions for leadership and wellbeing.
+And the importance of wellbeing and leadership is clear: “As a leader, it’s your duty to take care of others and to create an environment where others can be well,” says Dr. Paige Graham, who’s been an executive coach and facilitator for more than 20 years and is leading our work to create client solutions for leadership and wellbeing.

 “I like to think about wellbeing as feeling good and functioning well, both individually and within a community,” Graham notes.